Alan Wake 2: Plot

 FBI agent Saga Anderson, known for her intuitive skills, arrives in Bright Falls with partner Alex Casey to investigate ritualistic murders linked to the Cult of the Tree.
-Their latest victim is fellow agent Robert Nightingale.
+Their latest victim is Robert Nightingale, a fellow agent who went missing in a mass incident that occurred in the town in 2010 and was largely covered up by the US government.
 During the autopsy, Nightingale's corpse reanimates and escapes.
 Guided by mysterious typewritten pages that seem to predict events, Saga hunts Nightingale through the Cauldron Lake woods and kills him, then finds missing novelist Alan Wake washed ashore, warning of his evil doppelgänger, Mr. Scratch.
 Back in town, Alan recounts his 13 years trapped in the Dark Place—a dimension tied to the lake and ruled by the Dark Presence, which manifests as Scratch.
 Alan has tried to escape by writing stories that alter reality, but his attempts always loop back to an apparition of his New York apartment with his wife Alice.
 Video diaries left by Alice in the apartment suggest she is also haunted by Scratch.

 Alan eventually writes a story called Return about Saga's investigation, but realizes it has been twisted by Scratch.
 He warns Saga that Scratch is seeking the Clicker, a supernatural artifact capable of freeing or destroying the Dark Presence.
 As Return unfolds, Saga discovers her past has been rewritten so that her daughter Logan drowned.
 Determined to end the story, she retrieves the Clicker but is intercepted by the Federal Bureau of Control (FBC), led by Agent Kiran Estevez, who apprehends Alan and the Cult leaders, Ilmo and Jaakko Koskela.

 Saga learns from Odin and Tor Anderson—her grand-uncle and grandfather—that her psychic abilities allow her to perceive changes in reality caused by Return.
 When she attempts to give Alan the Clicker, he kills Jaakko and attacks Saga, convincing her he is actually Scratch.
 Using FBC light tech, she drives him off.
 Ilmo, grieving his brother, reveals the Cult's purpose was to defend Bright Falls from the Taken, humans possessed by the Dark Presence.
 Saga joins forces with Casey, Estevez, Odin, and Tor to summon the real Alan from the Dark Place using the Clicker.